Gephyrin

 Gephyrin is a protein that in humans is encoded by the GPHN gene.

 This gene encodes a neuronal assembly protein that anchors inhibitory neurotransmitter receptors to the postsynaptic cytoskeleton via high affinity binding to a receptor subunit domain and tubulin dimers.
 In nonneuronal tissues, the encoded protein is also required for molybdenum cofactor biosynthesis.
 Mutations in this gene may be associated with the neurological condition hyperekplexia and also lead to molybdenum cofactor deficiency.

 Gene

 Numerous alternatively spliced transcript variants encoding different isoforms have been described; however, the full-length nature of all transcript variants is not currently known.

 The production of alternatively spliced variants is affected by noncoding regions within the gene.
-A ‘yin-yang’ noncoding sequence pair encompassing gephyrin has been identified.
-These sequences are opposites of each other - consisting of hundreds of divergent nucleotide states.
-Both of these patterns are uniquely human and evolved rapidly after splitting from their ancestral DNA pattern.
-The gephyrin yin and yang sequences are prevalent today in populations representing every major human ancestry.
+There are two major, very different variants among human populations in these regulatory regions termed "yin" and "yang".